mumit-anik/Real-Estate-Demand-Forecasting/README.md

-# Real-Estate-Forecasting
+# Real-Estate-Demand-Forecasting
-Code in R programming to forecast the growth of real estate sector in Edmonton
+Code in R programming to forecast the demand of real estate sector in Edmonton, Canada